Dilant/BMETutorial/src/en/glossary/assets-in-menu.md

 Properties:

-- Kinematics object following the setting of waypoints
+- Kinematics object, following the setting of waypoints
 - No collision
 - Supports unicode characters
 - Max text size is 50